Extinction Rebellion: History

 Extinction Rebellion originated in the United Kingdom at a meeting of activists including Gail Bradbrook, Roger Hallam and Simon Bramwell in April 2018, at which they drew up a number of goals.
 About one hundred academics signed a call to action in their support in October 2018, and XR was launched on 31 October by Hallam, Bradbrook, Simon Bramwell, and other activists from the campaign group Rising Up!

 Grassroots movements such as those of Occupy, Gandhi's Satyagraha, the suffragettes, Gene Sharp, Martin Luther King Jr. and others in the civil rights movement have been cited as sources of inspiration In seeking to rally support worldwide around a common sense of urgency to tackle climate breakdown, reference is also made to Saul Alinsky.
-His "Pragmatic Primer," Rules for Radicals (1972), is seen as offering insights as to "how we mobilise to cope with emergency", and "strike a balance between disruption and creativity".
+His "Pragmatic Primer", Rules for Radicals (1972), is seen as offering insights as to "how we mobilise to cope with emergency", and "strike a balance between disruption and creativity".
 Roger Hallam has been clear that the strategy of public disruption is "heavily influenced" by the community-organizing tactician: "The essential element here is disruption.
 Without disruption, no one is going to give you their eyeballs".

 A number of activists in the movement accept arrest and imprisonment, similar to the mass arrest tactics of the Committee of 100 in 1961.

 On 9 December 2018, a second open letter of support signed by another hundred academics was published.

 Extinction Rebellion has taken a variety of actions since 2018 in the UK, United States, Australia and elsewhere.

 On 5 October 2021, the group blocked streets in Zurich, Switzerland, demanding that the Swiss government take measures to address climate change in the country.

 On 4 November 2021, Extinction Rebellion demonstrators blocked the Schlumberger Gould Research Centre in west Cambridge to oppose the research into fossil fuel extraction by an American corporation.
 The demonstration was scheduled to coincide with the COP26 climate summit in Glasgow, which is focusing on energy.

 In April 2022, activists from Extinction Rebellion blocked key bridges across London, among them two Olympic athletes.
 Protestors had been arrested after climbing oil tankers, anchoring themselves to structures, or blocking roads at oil depots.

+In June 2024, activists from Extinction Rebellion interrupted the PGA Tour's Travelers Championship in Cromwell, Connecticut, when they ran onto the golf course while play was taking place, spraying a green with orange powder.

+In September 2024, activists from Extinction Rebellion chained themselves to the access gates of the Rijksmuseum in Amsterdam, forcing its closure.
+The activists said they would only leave if the museum cuts all ties with the ING bank.